joshua5201/ci-jenkins-docker-rails/README.md

 bundle exec rake db:test:prepare bundle exec rake
 ```

+## Tips
+1. You can create new job based on old ones.
+2. If you want Jenkins to integrate with GitHub:
+    - Go to [https://github.com/settings/tokens](https://github.com/settings/tokens) to generate your token
+    - Manage Jenkins -> Configure System
+    - GitHub -> Add GitHub Server
+    - Credentials: Secret Text -> Input your token here
+3. Project configuration tips:
+    - Build Triggers -> Build when a change is pushed to GitHub
+    - Post-build Actions: Set status for GitHub commit (need to have token set)

 ## Troubleshooting
 1. If any packages are needed to be install, email: joshua841025@gmail.com or fork my Dockerfile on dockerhub.